 Yours in Christ,

-Reverend Brian Keith McCollum, M.Div., M.S.
+Reverend Dr. Brian Keith McCollum, M.Div., M.S.

 SHARE Food Network helps anyone save money on nutritious food by providing groceries at a 50 percent discount.
 SHARE offers fresh fruit, vegetables and protein items each month with the help of volunteer host sites that distribute grocery packages in local communities and neighborhoods.
 Click here for this month's menu!